bwbecker/localpr.ca/content/details/modelling.md

 The Liberal boost comes at the expense of the Green party, which still earned only one seat in the simulation in spite of deserving 11 or 12.
-The [LPR+ model](http://election-modelling.ca/LPR_with_topups/index.html) (adding top-up seats) would address this situation.
-Even under LPR, Greens are in a better position to win seats due to the lower quota and coalescing votes across a region.
+The [Local PR+ model](http://election-modelling.ca/LPR_with_topups/index.html) (adding top-up seats) would address this situation.
+Even under Local PR, Greens are in a better position to win seats due to the lower quota and coalescing votes across a region.
 We would also expect many more people to vote Green once strategic voting is no longer an issue.